-If you are working on your content marketing strategy or you plan to do it soon, then this post is for you.
-According to Hubspot, almost 70% of companies are producing content.
-This means that standing out in the crowd is not as easy as it used to be.
-Therefore your content needs to be engaging, useful and interesting to your audience.
-I know that it can sound a bit complicated, so let me make it easy for you.
-Here is how to create the perfect content marketing strategy.
-Keep reading.
+If you are working on your content marketing strategy you should know that many other businesses are doing the same.
+This means that standing out from the crowd is not as easy as it used to be.
+Your content needs to be engaging, useful and interesting to your audience.
+Here are a few tips.

 1. Set your goals

-Depending on your current position your goals could be directly related to improving your business or indirectly, meaning, they would address other matters first that will ultimately drive towards business success.
+Depending on your current position, your content marketing goals could be related to improving your business directly, or indirectly by addressing other matters that will ultimately drive towards success.

 2. Set your KPIs